Ghoul Panic: Development and release

 Ghoul Panic, titled Oh!
 Bakyuuun in Japan, was released for arcades in July 1999 in Japan and later that year in North America.
-It was developed by Eighting/Raizing, known for producing the Bloody Roar series for Hudson Soft, and published by Namco.
-The game was the creation of Raizing artist Shinsuke Yamakawa, whose works include Battle Garegga and 1944: The Loop Master, who recalls the game being developed at a time where Eighting/Raizing's staff had grown considerably.
-Manabu Namiki created the game's sound effects.
+It was developed by Eighting/Raizing, and published by Namco.
+The game was produced by Raizing artist Shinsuke Yamakawa, whose works include Battle Garegga and 1944: The Loop Master, who recalls the game being developed at a time where Eighting/Raizing's staff had grown considerably.
+The game was directed by Manabu Namiki, who primarily worked as a composer at Raizing.
+As Namiki was busy working on designing the game, the music and sound effects were created by former Namco composer Masahiro Fukuzawa and former Westone composer Jin Watanabe.
+However, he created the waveform data and also composed additional music for the PlayStation version.

 It is heavily based on Namco's Point Blank series, with a focus on adventure and thrill.
-A home conversion for the PlayStation was released in Japan on April 20, 2000, and in North America later that year.
+A home conversion for the PlayStation was released in Japan on April 20, 2000, and in Europe later that year.
 This version was published by Sony Computer Entertainment and is compatible with the GunCon peripheral.
 To promote its release, Namco held an online contest on the game's official website where players could submit their high-scores in return for prizes.